Do you feel it?

 We all do.

-Otherwise, we are thinking and feeling all kinds of things that we don’t want to think or feel.
+Otherwise, you’re thinking and feeling all kinds of things that you don’t want to think or feel.

 If you go to all of this trouble to make a vision board and then just tuck it away in your office or under your bed and don’t look at it to remind yourself of what you want, then I’m not sure there’s much point to it.